Join Our Email List

 Instructions for preparing and planting Common Milkweed Seed (Asclepias Syriaca) and Swamp Milkweed (Asclepias Incarnata).
 We found these techniques best for growing results.
 Letâ€™s Get Started: Understanding Milkweed Seed & Germinating Step 1: To start Milkweed seed we recommend starting inside, but before this happens Milkweed seeds need to go through a cold stratification period. […]

 Our Spring Photo contest was so hard to judge this year and we truly enjoyed looking at hundreds of your amazing photos!
 We love becoming spectators in each of your gardens and appreciate you taking the time to submit your photos.

 Â· Amanda Shepard Â· One Comment

 Tags: bulbs, Customers Photos, Perennials, wildflowers Â· Posted in: Contests, Customer Stories, Flower Bulbs, Gardening in Fall, Gardening in Spring and Summer, Perennials, Wildflowers

 If youâ€™re living in an area where your temperatures are still in the low 80â€™s and youâ€™re getting some rainfall, or are planning on watering, you still have plenty of time to plant and get nice color this season.

 Sensory Gardens are created to help relax, stimulate, and teach.
 They are planted for all populations â€“ those with disabilities, children, patients in a hospital, and the general public.

 Â· Amanda Shepard Â· Comments Closed

-Tags: Employee Gardens, Perennials, Why We Garden, wildflowers Â· Posted in: Flower Bulbs, Gardening in Fall, Gardening in Spring and Summer, Gardening in the Winter, How-Tos, Perennials, Wildflowers
+Tags: bulbs, Perennials, sensory garden, wildflowers Â· Posted in: Flower Bulbs, Gardening in Fall, Gardening in Spring and Summer, How-Tos, Perennials, Wildflowers